CoderGeek69/CoderGeek69/README.md

-- 👋 Hi, I’m @CoderGeek69
+- 👋 Hi, I’m Sambit Mishra!
-- 👀 I’m interested in "air", kinda aerodynamics stuff
 - 🌱 I’m currently learning econometrics
 - 💞️ I’m looking to collaborate on ANYTHING!
 - 📫 How to reach me linkedin @ https://www.linkedin.com/in/thattechgeek/